-The college's library is a combination of resources that support, extend, and enrich the academic curriculum formulated by the college.
+The library is a combination of resources that support, extend, and enrich the academic curriculum formulated by the college.
 The library helps students grow in their ability to search, generate, evaluate, and apply information that lets them continue their education into lifelong learning.
 Staff members help locate information, develop search strategies for papers and speeches, and teach students how to use the library's resources and the Internet for research.

-The library has more than 30,000 volumes in its collection, including books, selected popular fiction and nonfiction books, subscriptions to approximately 140 magazines and journals, as well as DVDs and music CDs.
+The library has more than 30,000 volumes in its collection, including books, selected popular fiction and nonfiction books, subscriptions to approximately 100 magazines and journals, as well as DVDs and music CDs.
 The online catalog (CARDinals catalog) is accessible 24/7 for patrons to search for library materials and view their library accounts.

-The library belongs to MOBIUS (Missouri Bibliographic Information User System), whose network includes 59 academic libraries, two public libraries and the State of Missouri library.
-The MOBIUS Union Catalog includes more than 23 million items.
+The library belongs to MOBIUS (Missouri Bibliographic Information User System), whose network includes 61 academic libraries, four public libraries and the State of Missouri library.
+The MOBIUS Union Catalog includes more than 25 million items.
 Faculty, staff and students can request books from the MOBIUS catalog for delivery to the library within two to four days.

-To find articles on a particular topic, patrons can use one of the library's online databases (i.e., EBSCOHost, JSTOR, SIRS Knowledge Source, St. Louis Post Dispatch, or NewsBank Access World News).
+To find articles on a particular topic, patrons can use one of the library's online databases (i.e., EBSCOHost, JSTOR, SIRS Knowledge Source or St. Louis Post Dispatch).
 These databases provide access to complete articles from more than 5,000 journal and magazine titles; can locate articles in the library's paper magazine collection; and can identify other articles on a topic that are not in the library's collection.
-The resources can be found at www.mineralarea.edu/library.
+The resources can be found at www.MineralArea.edu/library.